electricimp/Builder/README.md

 ## Directives ##

 All *directives* start with the `@` symbol.
-The following sections will describe how to define and use directives.
-All examples will show how to use Builder directives to compile Electric Imp squirrel code.
+The following sections will describe how to use directives to compile Electric Imp squirrel code.

 ### @{...} Inline Expressions/Macros ###

-This directive inserts the value of the enclosed variable/expression or executes a macro.
+This directive inserts the value of the enclosed variable, expression or result from executing a macro.

 <pre><b><b>@{</b></b><i>&lt;variable:identifier&gt;</i><b><b>}</b></b></pre>